Module resync

 be used and the latency can be arbitrary, depending on the placer/router.

-This option is to prevent sampling of data when the input is in a transient “glitch” state, which
+generic helps to prevent sampling of data when the input is in a

-can occur if it is driven by a LUT as opposed to a flip-flop.
-If the input is already driven by
+transient “glitch” state, which can occur if it is driven by a LUT as opposed to a flip-flop.

 When this option is enabled, the clk_in